needle-mirror/com.unity.testtools.codecoverage/Documentation~/CoverageBatchmode.md

 ```

 This example contains three rules:
-* `+Scripts/Animation/**` - because the `sourcePaths` option was set and this is a relative path, this rule will include all the scripts in `C:/MyProject/Assets/Scripts/Animation` folder and its subfolders.
+* `+Scripts/Animation/**` - because the `sourcePaths` option was set and this is a relative path, this rule will include all the scripts in the `C:/MyProject/Assets/Scripts/Animation` folder and its subfolders.
 * `-**/Generated/**` - excludes all the files that have `/Generated/` in their path.
 This is not a relative path so the `sourcePaths` option has no effect.
 * `+C:/MyPackages/com.my.company.mypackage/**` - includes all the scripts located in the package outside of the project.
 This is an absolute path so the `sourcePaths` option has no effect.